Wizna/Wizna.github.io/_posts/Learning/Review/2019-06-01-Algorithms.md

 ## Graph

+- A graph is **simple** if no edge starts and ends at the same node, and there are no multiple edges between two nodes
+- A graph is **connected** if there is a path between any two nodes
+- The connected parts of a graph are called its **components**
-- A graph is regular if the degree of every node is a constant d
+- A graph is **regular** if the degree of every node is a constant d
+- In a **coloring** of a graph, each node is assigned a color so that no adjacent nodes

+  have the same color
-- A graph is bipartite if it is possible to color it using two colors.
+- A graph is **bipartite** if it is possible to color it using two colors.
 - A graph is bipartite exactly when it does not contain a cycle with an odd number of edges. 易知这么一个 cycle，依次染色最后是同色
-- A graph is simple if no edge starts and ends at the same node, and there are no multiple edges between two nodes
+-
+-
+-
+-
 -

 ### Traverse